 What information do you need for a financial assessment?

-- your weekly income as detailed in The Care Act – e.g. Pension income and majority of state benefits and any other income.
+- your weekly income as detailed in the Care Act – for example, pension income and majority of state benefits and any other income

-- your capital as detailed in The Care Act (savings/ investments) – e.g. money in the bank, stocks and shares, investment bonds and policies, premium bonds, income bonds and any other savings/ investments.
-This includes property or land you solely or jointly own – this doesn’t include the house you live in.
+- your capital as detailed in the Care Act (savings or investments) – for example, money in the bank, stocks and shares, investment bonds and policies, premium bonds, income bonds and any other savings or investments.
+This includes property or land you solely or jointly own – this doesn’t include the house you live in

-See image below on how your charges are calculated.
+See image below for information about how your charges are calculated.